Denmark’s toughest city route - in the hill town of Vejle

 Enjoy a bike ride in the hill town of Vejle, where you find Denmark’s toughest city route.
 As one of the few places in Denmark, Vejle offers alpine-grade ascent rates, which are signposted by the various hill climbs.
+This route is 35 km long.

 Vejle Municipality has signposted the most popular hill climbs in Vejle, and the signs offer information on the length of the hill, the max. ascent grade, the average ascent and the altitude.